-• Cilantro and Lime: Fresh cilantro and a squeeze of lime are a must for that classic pico de gallo flavor.
+- Cilantro and Lime: Fresh cilantro and a squeeze of lime are a must for an authentic flavor.
 A pinch of salt will also brighten everything up.

 How to Make Pico de Gallo

-Combine all your chopped ingredients.
-Add a generous squeeze of lime juice and a couple of pinches of salt.
+While the onions soak, chop your tomatoes, chili peppers, and cilantro.
+Then combine everything and add a generous squeeze of lime juice and salt.
 I’ve found a generous pinch of salt does wonders for this salsa.

-Let your salsa sit for a few minutes before serving.
+For the best pico de gallo, let it sit for 20 minutes before serving.
 Salt draws out flavor and liquid from the tomatoes and further tones down the bite of raw onion.
+It’s worth the wait!

 Serving Suggestions

-Pico de Gallo is a fresh tomato salsa popular in Mexico.
-Use ripe tomatoes for this.
-Not all tomatoes are created equal.
-When choosing tomatoes, look for tomatoes that are deeply colored and firm, with a little give.
+Pico de Gallo is a fresh tomato salsa popular in Mexico (also known as salsa Mexicano, salsa fresca, and salsa cruda).
+Use ripe tomatoes for this and look for tomatoes them to be deeply colored and firm, with a little give.
 If they don’t smell like anything, skip them.
-They should smell like a tomato — sweet and woody.
+They should smell like a tomato (sweet and woody).

 Watch Us Make the Recipe